krauseangelique/toDoList_check/README.md

 ## What

-This training is about to initiate to programming for the web, with learning HTML CSS and JS
+This training is about to initiate programming for the web, with learning HTML CSS and JS

 ## The project